ewibowo/p2p-chat/README.md

 1. Communication takes place over TCP.

+2. The server listens for the connection.

-2. The client initiates a chat session by creating a socket connection to the server.
+3. The client initiates a chat session by creating a socket connection to the server.

-3. The server accepts the connection and listen for the client to send a bytes string.
+4. The server accepts the connection request.

-4. The client sends a bytes string to the server.

-5. Once the client sends the bytes string, it will listen for a reply from the server.
+5. The client sends a bytes string to the server.
+Then, it will listen for a reply from the server.

-6. When the server receives the bytes string from the client, it can send a reply bytes string back to the client.
+6. When the server receives the bytes string from the client, it reply a bytes string back to the client.

 7. When the client has received the reply bytes string from the server, it will close its socket to end the session.

-The challenge here is how the server and the client will know when a complete message has been sent.
-The reason is that an application sees a TCP connection as an endless stream of bytes, so we need to decide what in that byte stream will signal the end of a message.
-The problem is called framing.
-For this chat applications, we will be using the UTF-8 character set to send messages.
-The null byte is not used in any character in UTF-8 except for the null byte itself, so it makes a good delimiter.

 ```
 For example, to run two nodes: